addiscent/vagrant-docker-aws/README.md

 After using the _vagrant destroy_ command, you may then delete from the host the _vagrant-docker-aws-master_ directory, or selected files.

-###### Note: Use the _vagrant destroy_ command before deleting a _vagrantbox's_ files or directory; do not simply delete the files in the project directory.
-Otherwise, orphaned _VirtualBox_ instance files will accumulate in your VirtualBox VM storage directory.
+###### Note: Do not delete the files in the project home directory before executing the _vagrant destroy_ command.
+The _vagrant destroy_ command is dependent upon reading the _Vagrant_-specific files in the project directory; the _vagrant destroy_ cannot function without those files.
+If the _vagrant destroy_ command cannot be executed, orphaned _VirtualBox_ instance files will accumulate in your VirtualBox VM storage directory.
 They cause no harm, but may consume large amounts of unnecessary space on host storage.
-You may delete orphaned _VirtualBoxes_ using the _VirtualBox GUI_ or _VirtualBox CLI_ commands.
+If you prevent the execution of _vagrant destroy_ by inadvertently deleting the _Vagrant_ files, you may delete orphaned _VirtualBoxes_ using the _VirtualBox GUI_ or _VirtualBox CLI_ commands.

 #### Important Common Vagrant Commands